0xzcarlet/fe-kamusewa/README.md

 ## 📞 Support

-For support, email support@kamusewa.com or join our Slack channel.
+For support, email kodekosan@gmail.com or join our Slack channel.

 ---

-Made with ❤️ by [Your Name/Team]
+Made with ❤️ by **0xZcarlet** And Team